bokkypoobah/EthearnalCrowdsaleContractAudit/audit/README.md

 ## Potential Vulnerabilities

-TODO - Check no potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the crowdsale, token, treasury and voting contracts.

 <br />